Effective and environmentally responsible insulation

 Cellulose can be used for unfinished walls when building.
 The added layer of protection improves a home’s comfort levels all year long.
 Because of its great acoustic insulating properties, it can really help with noise reduction.
 It’s also suitable for retrofit installations, meaning that it can be blown into fully-built homes.

-In order to maintain a home’s energy efficiency and comfort levels, some types of insulation, such as fiberglass, rockwool, and cellulose need replacing over time.
+Due to its wide availabily and affordability, most insulated attics have fiberglass insulation.
+However, in order to maintain a home’s energy efficiency and comfort levels, fiberglass insulation needs replacing over time.
 If you aren’t sure if yours is due for replacement, it’s easy and free to get a certified professional to make an assessment.

 Drafts or inconsistent temperatures